 <p>{{ greeting }}</p>

-{% set %}Especially suitable for scenarios where variables need to be accumulated, processed, or reassigned inside loops or conditional judgments, and it is desired that these variables continue to take effect in subsequent code.
+{% set %}Especially suitable for scenarios where you want to accumulate, process, or reassign variables within loops or conditional judgments, and hope that these variables continue to take effect in subsequent code.

-For example, in a product list, you may need to calculate the total price of the products, or count the number of products that meet certain conditions according to a certain condition:
+For example, in a product list, you may need to calculate the total price of the products or count the number of products that meet certain conditions:

 {% set total_price = 0 %}